ChrisSchlind/WS24_25_Alignment-via-pushing/README.md

 ### play_DQN.py
 This script is used to run a trained DQN agent in the pushing environment.
 It loads the trained model and runs test episodes.
 It can also render the environment to visualize the agent's performance.

+## Branch Descriptions

+### main
+Final version that can handle all three network types/architectures 'ResNet', 'FCN' (Fully Convolutional Network) and 'CNN' (Convolutional Neural Network) by changing the `model_type` parameter in  `config/train_DQN.yaml`.
+This branch is completely organised with configuration files to work with hydra and implements all experiences and lessons learned directly for all three networks.
+To do this, it was necessary to bring the three structures to the same level, which is why there are no pre-trained weights.
+These can now be generated with this repository.
+Furthermore, this branch contains all the lessons learned collected during the project in the `RL_knowledge.txt` (german) file.

+### ConvDQN_ResNet_V1
+To use the latest version of the ResNet-ConvDQN, this branch can be selected.
+It reflects the interim status up to 22/01/2025.
+Furthermore, weights are already provided for this.
+It should be noted that the ResNet architecture achieved the worst results in the tests.

+### ConvDQN_FCN_V2
+To use the latest version of the FCN-ConvDQN, this branch can be selected.
+It reflects the interim status up to 28/01/2025.
+Furthermore, weights are already provided for this.

+### ConvDQN_CNN_V2
+To use the latest version of the ResNet-ConvDQN, this branch can be selected.
+It reflects the interim status up to 29/01/2025.
+No weights can be provided for this network as these exceed the file size of git.

 ## Changing Parameters

 ### YAML Configuration Files